Pokute/TopGeorgist/Goals.md

 		* The resources must be pre-filled at the start of each tick.
 	* C: Make a graph/flow/reactive system?
 		* Sounds complicated.

+# Hierarchy

+* Player Tgo
+	* Upper body Tgo
+		* Can perform energy+tick->strengthtooluse.
+		* Can perform energy+tick->precisiontooluse.
+		* Can't do both at the same time.
+This requires an inventory to keep track of used tick.
+	* Lower body Tgo
+	* Brain Tgo

+Player wants flour, has grains, has a portable hand mill -> hand mill has grains+strengthtooluse => flour recipe. system checks inventory
+	grains found
+	upper body tgo has energy => strengthtooluse recipe. strengthtooluse requires energy system checks inventory
+	energy found
+a new transaction is constructed
+	A:
+		player:
+			-energy
+			+strengthtooluse
+		upper body:
+			-tick
+	B:
+		player:
+			-strengthtooluse
+			-grains
+			+flour
+		hand mill:
+			-tick (or not)

+Transaction is performed.

+???
+How do we check if a goal requires 3 crafter items?
+If we lose some during crafting or even gain some, the count is off.
+	* Add +flour into goal's virtual inventory.
+		* If someone gifts you 3 flour the crafting would still occur.
+	* Have goals somehow spy on player's inventory
+		* It's difficult to know if the crafted item was just donated or maybe it was generated for a different purpose, being earmarked for something else.

+tick completes:
+	upper body:
+		reset tick
+	hand mill:
+		reset tick

+API:
+	?: Need 3 flour
+	???
+	Some code searches for recipes with output: flour. dispatch(transction())

 # Examples